 NCEES Approved Calculator Review

-Let's be honest--the right calculator is a very important component of your PE exam prep; you have to become very familiar with the calculator you are going to use on the exam.
-Before you take the PE, be sure you know the in's and out's of what your calculator can do so that you can be prepared for anything the PE exam throws at you.
+Let's be honest--the right calculator is a very important component of your FE and PE exam prep; you have to become very familiar with the calculator you are going to use on the exam.
+Before you take the FE or PE, be sure you know the in's and out's of what your calculator can do so that you can be prepared for anything the exam throws at you.

 My advice is to get a calculator that has a solar power option.
 You do NOT want this thing to die on you in the middle of the test.
 Bummer.
 Some even recommend bringing in 2 calculators in case one does die for some unknown, crazy reason.
 I think that's overkill, but you get the idea.

-Here's a list of approved calculators for the PE exam by the NCEES organization as of 2015:
+Here's a list of approved calculators for the PE exam by the NCEES organization:

 I think this calculator rocks.
 It has a ton of functionality; it has solar power, it is a breeze to learn, and offers a ton of functions.
 That's why I started the list with this guy--I jumped right to the best.